LeeDoYup/bottom-up-attention-tf/README.md

 * ./models/top_down_attention.py : proposed top-down-attention module

 ## Prerequisites
-Make sure you are on a machine with a NVIDIA GPU and Python 3 with about **100 GB disk space**.
+Make sure you are on a machine with a NVIDIA GPU and Python 3 with about **100 GB RAM space**.
 This code needs more memory than pytorch version (70~80 GB).
 Some issues are resolving to increase memory efficiency.
 If you resolve, i always welcome PR.